oracle-livelabs/database/edition-based-redefinition/setup-hr-schema/setup-hr-schema.md

     ```
       SQL> set cloudconfig ../../Wallet_DB20220620133943.zip

+** This Wallet name will be different for your ADB and  use the correct *.zip file **
     ```

 3. Connect using the `admin` user (or another user with DBA privileges).
 For that, use the TNS name noted down previously, along with the password used during the creation of the Autonomous Database: